A two-player portfolio tracking game: Introduction

-Our main result is an explicit description of a unique open-loop Nash equilibrium in feedback form within the class of progressively measurable strategies to our two-player stochastic differential game where both agents track their own target strategies as in~\cite{BankSonerVoss:17} and interact through temporary and permanent price impact as in~\cite{SchiedZhang:17} and \cite{CarlinLoboViswanathan:07}.
-Mathematically, we solve a symmetric linear quadratic stochastic differential game with random state constraints.
+Our main result is an \emph{explicit} description of a unique open-loop Nash equilibrium within the class of progressively measurable strategies to our two-player stochastic differential game, where both agents track their own target strategies as in~\cite{BankSonerVoss:17} and interact through temporary and permanent price impact as in~\cite{SchiedZhang:17} and \cite{CarlinLoboViswanathan:07}.
+Mathematically, we solve a linear quadratic stochastic differential game with random terminal state constraints.
 Inspired by the analysis in~\cite{BankSonerVoss:17}, we follow a probabilistic and convex-analytic approach in the style of Pontryagin's stochastic maximum principle.
 This also allows us to consider general predictable strategies as the agents' tracking targets and not necessarily Markovian or continuous diffusion-type processes.
-We derive a characterization of the Nash equilibrium which takes the form of a coupled system of linear forward-backward stochastic differential equations (FBSDEs).
-Solving this system provides us with the agents' optimal trading strategies in equilibrium in closed-form and unveils a rich phenomenology for their optimal behaviour.
+We prove uniqueness of the Nash equilibrium and derive its characterization, which takes the form of a four-dimensional coupled system of linear forward-backward stochastic differential equations (FBSDEs).
+Due to the stochastic terminal state constraints the FBSDE system has singular terminal conditions.
+As a consequence, explicitly computing a solution to the constrained stochastic differential game is a nontrivial task.
+The manuscript shows how this can be achieved.
+Solving the singular FBSDE system provides us with the agents' optimal trading strategies in equilibrium in closed-form and unveils a rich phenomenology for their optimal behaviour.